Paying GST on imports

 The value of the product is the sum of: the customs value of the goods any customs duty payable the amount paid or payable to transport the goods to the port or airport of final destination in Australia (or the place in Australia to which goods are posted) the insurance cost for that transport, and or any wine equalisation tax payable.

 When do you pay GST on imports?

 Generally, GST is payable before the goods are released by Customs.
-You as the importer pay at the same time, at the same place, and in the same manner as you would customs duty (if your goods are subject to customs duty).
+The GST is paid at the same time, at the same place, and in the same manner as you would customs duty (if your goods are subject to customs duty).

 Can you defer the payment of GST on imported goods?

-Are all importations taxable?
-Some goods imported into Australia are not subject to GST
+Some goods imported into Australia are not subject to GST.